albertoaignr/Election_Audit/README.md

 # Election Audit

 Whenever there is a large amount of data, the gathering and processing of it has to be by means of a computer software, in this challenge we will be making use of Python as a tool to retrieve and display information for an Election Audit.
-Python, is a programming language that, in this particular case, will allow us to interact with the computer to retrieve and modify information from selected files.
+Python, is a programming language that, in this particular case, will allow us to interact with the computer to retrieve and modify information from selected files, by using a code editor (VS Code) to generate a script.

 ## Overview